sudo-Harshk/TenderAI/README.md

-# TenderAI — AI-Powered Tender Evaluation System
+# TenderAI - AI Powered Tender Evaluation System

 ## What This Does

 TenderAI is an explainable AI decision-support system for government tender evaluation.
-It extracts eligibility data from bidder PDFs, runs a deterministic evaluation engine, and routes uncertain cases to a human reviewer — with a full, timestamped audit trail for every decision.
+It extracts eligibility data from bidder PDFs, runs a deterministic evaluation engine, and routes uncertain cases to a human reviewer with a full, timestamped audit trail for every decision.

 ## Tech Stack

 **Backend**
 - Python 3.10+ · FastAPI · Uvicorn
-- PyMuPDF — clean PDF text extraction
+- PyMuPDF - clean PDF text extraction
-- Mistral OCR (`mistral-ocr-latest`) — fallback for scanned documents
+- Mistral OCR (`mistral-ocr-latest`) - fallback for scanned documents
-- Groq LLM (`llama-3.3-70b-versatile`) — extraction fallback + explanation generation
+- Groq LLM (`llama-3.3-70b-versatile`) - extraction fallback + explanation generation

 **Frontend**
 - Vite · React 18 · TypeScript